alicekjansson/CIMTimeSeriesGenerator/README.md

 ## Details

 The project is based on the IEC 61970-301:2020 standard.
-The code was tested using EQ and SSH files from the ENTSO-E Test Configuration networks.
+The code was tested using EQ and SSH files from the ENTSO-E Test Configuration networks (can be downloaded from https://www.entsoe.eu/data/cim/cim-conformity-and-interoperability/ [2023-09-29].

 ### Importing EQ and SSH files, and extracting relevant data (import_cim.py, GridObjects.py)